zchee/golang-wiki/Home.md

     - [DeferPanic](http://deferpanic.com) - Dedicated Go application performance monitoring.
   - Package and Dependency Management
     - [Gopkg.in](http://labix.org/gopkg.in) is a source for stable Go libraries, provided by Gustavo Niemeyer.
+    - [Stable Lib](https://stablelib.com/) is a service that provides stable Go packages with long-term support.

 ## Troubleshooting Go Programs in Production